Skip to main content

 ROI Analysis

-One year after graduation, the median earnings for Indiana University of Pennsylvania-Main Campus students are $40,364.
-This is more than three times the in-state tuition cost of $11,380.
-Five years after graduation, median earnings increase to $42,278, and ten years after graduation, median earnings reach $51,019.
-The median debt for graduates is $26,798, and 65.5% of students receive financial aid.
+One year after graduation, the typical Indiana University of Pennsylvania-Main Campus student earns $40,364, which is approximately 3.5 times the annual in-state tuition cost of $11,380.
+Five years after graduation, earnings increase to $42,278, and after ten years, earnings reach $51,019.
+The median debt for students is $26,798.

 Generated from College Scorecard & IPEDS data